 The programmable thermostats provide consumers even more control over the heating and cooling of their home.
 These systems present the ability to set different desired temperatures for your home based on the time of day.
 With the ability to coordinate hours of absence with less temperature variation, consumers can conserve energy.
 This allows consumers to avoid wasting money and energy on an empty house and provide their families with the most comfortable and cost effective environment while they are at home.
 These systems provide a wide range of programmability, from simple daytime and nighttime options to the option to program appropriate temperatures for different days and times of the week.
 Programmable thermostats give consumers the ability to make the most productive use of their system, resulting in the most efficient energy use and lower energy costs.

 If you want to save on energy costs this winter, consider a programmable thermostat for your home.
 Regular thermostats let you adjust the temperature in your home, as it is just a control panel for your heating and air conditioning system.
-Programmable thermostats let you set the temperature and have the thermostat change it based on the time of day.
-What makes most smart thermostats so smart is that they learn from your behaviors, allow you to control the climate in your home remotely, show you energy consumption in real-time, and can even adjust themselves based on ambient conditions like humidity.
+Programmable thermostats allow you to adjust and change the settings.
+You can even override the system if something changes.

 With a programmable thermostat, you can set it to shut off after you leave the house for work, and then turn back on in just enough time to make the house nice and warm by the time you to get home.
-Most smart thermostats show you how long it takes to make the change you have requested, so you can see how effective your climate control system really is, and it discourages people from turning a thermostat all the way up to try “warm up the house faster”.
+If you want to keep your home comfortable while you are there, but don’t want to waste energy when you are not, invest in a programmable thermostat.
 Plus, you can manage many smart thermostats from your phone or an app.
 From the remote interface, you can always see how much you are spending on heating or cooling costs, tweak the programming to you save money, and see the results immediately.

 Smart thermostats usually come in two varieties.
 The type that learn automatically from your behavior and adjust themselves accordingly (and therefore do not even need you to program them), and the type that offer internet connectivity for remote management and programming.
 The best models fall into both groups, however.